jupyterlite/jupyterlite/docs/quickstart/deploy.md

 The [jupyterlite demo] repository is a template to easily:

-- build a JupyterLite website using prebuilt JupyterLite assets that bundles a collection of pre-existing Jupyter Notebooks as part of the distribution
+- build a JupyterLite website using prebuilt JupyterLite assets bundling a collection of pre-existing Jupyter Notebooks as part of the distribution
 - deploy the website to GitHub Pages

 The process is automated using Github Actions.

-- generate a new repository from this template repository and build and deploy your own site to the corresponding Github Pages site;

 Click on "Use this template" to generate a repository of your own from this template: